adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

 ## Usage
+To try out this application with test card numbers, visit [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).
+We recommend saving some test cards in your browser so you can test your integration faster in the future.
+Also, please make sure to [add the payment methods to your Adyen account](https://docs.adyen.com/payment-methods#add-payment-methods-to-your-account) before testing.

 1. Visit the main page, pick a payment method, follow the instructions to make authorize a payment.

-To try out this application with test card numbers and payment method details, visit [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).
-We recommend saving multiple test cards in your browser so you can test your integration faster in the future.

 2. Visit the Customer Area `Developers` → `API logs` to view your logs.